thomas2570/thomas2570/README.md

-I'm a first year student pursuing Bachelors's in Computer Science 🎓 from AKTU University 🏛..I love to explore new technologies and leverage them to solve real-life problems.
+I'm a 3rd year student pursuing Bachelors's in Computer Science 🎓 from AKTU University 🏛..I love to explore new technologies and leverage them to solve real-life problems.
 I also do my own research on Data Analysis.
 I'm currently into Web Development.